 Interior trends: modern gothic decor

 With the start of the spooky season, we’re taking a closer look at one of our favourite interior trends: modern gothic decor.
-From luxurious fabrics to a love of vintage, this trend is so much more than just dark and moody color palettes.
+From luxurious fabrics to a love of vintage, this trend is so much more than just dark and moody colour palettes.
 No, you don’t have to live in a converted church or a crumbling castle to embrace it.
 Today, the modern gothic trend is taking homes across the country by storm.

 What is the history behind modern gothic decor?